arestivo/slides/markdown/css3.md

 # Combining Selectors

 * Sometimes, we want to select elements based on their relationship with other elements.
-* For this we can use the following [combinators](https://drafts.csswg.org/selectors-3/#combinators):
+* For this, we can use the following [combinators](https://drafts.csswg.org/selectors-3/#combinators):
   - [Descendant](https://drafts.csswg.org/selectors-3/#descendant-combinators) combinator (space).
   - [Child](https://drafts.csswg.org/selectors-3/#child-combinators) combinator (&gt;).
   - [Next-sibling](https://drafts.csswg.org/selectors-3/#adjacent-sibling-combinators) combinator (+).